-A small number of format characters (General\Category=Cf) are also not given the Default\Ignorable\Code\Point property.
+A small number of format characters (General\Category = Cf) are also not given the Default\Ignorable\Code\Point property.
 This may surprise implementers, who often assume that all format characters are generally ignored in fallback display.
 The exact list of these exceptional format characters can be found in the Unicode Character Database.
+There are, however, three important sets of such format characters to note:

+• prepended concatenation marks

+- interlinear annotation characters - Egyptian hieroglyph format controls

-There are, however, two important sets of such format characters to note.
-First, there are the visible format characters which span groups of numbers, particularly for the Arabic script-for example, U+0601 ARABIC SIGN SANAH, the Arabic year sign.
-These prepended concatenation marks always have a visible display.
-See "Signs Spanning Numbers" in Section 9.2, Arabic for more discussion of the use and display of these signs.
-The other notable set of exceptional format characters is the interlinear annotation characters: U+FFF9 INTERLINEAR ANNOTATION ANCHOR through U+FFFB INTERLINEAR ANNOTATION TERMINATOR.
-These annotation characters should have a visible glyph display for fallback rendering, because if they are simply not displayed, there is too much potential to misread the resulting displayed text.
-See "Annotation Characters" in Section 23.8, Specials for more discussion of the use and display of interlinear annotation characters.
+The prepended concatenation marks always have a visible display.
+See "Prepended Concatenation Marks" in Section 23.2, Layout Controls for more discussion of the use and display of these signs.

+The other two notable sets of format characters that exceptionally are not ignored in fallback display consist of the interlinear annotation characters, U+FFF9 INTERLINEAR ANNO-TATION ANCHOR through U+FFFB INTERLINEAR ANNOTATION TERMINATOR, and the Egyptian hieroglyph format controls, U+13430 EGYPTIAN HIEROGLYPH VERTICAL JOINER through U+13438 EGYPTIAN HIEROGLYPH END SEGMENT.
+These characters should have a visible glyph display for fallback rendering, because if they are not displayed, it is too easy to misread the resulting displayed text.
+See "Annotation Characters" in Section 23.8, Specials, as well as Section 11.4, Egyptian Hieroglyphs for more discussion of the use and display of these characters.